jpaulm/drawfbp/README.md

 General web site on Flow-Based Programming: https://jpaulm.github.io/fbp/ .

 Latest good release is v3.0.5 - v3.0.6 has a bug in it, which will be fixed as soon as possible!
+If downloading from Maven, please use v3.0.5.

 <!--